Pac-Man 256

-Pac-Man 256 is an endless running video game developed by Hipster Whale and 3 Sprockets and published by Bandai Namco Entertainment.
-The game is part of the Pac-Man series and is inspired by the original Pac-Man game's infamous Level 256 glitch.
-The game was originally released as a free-to-play title for iOS and Android on August 20, 2015.
-A port of the game for PlayStation 4, Xbox One, and PC (Windows, macOS, Linux) by Bandai Namco Studios Vancouver, featuring additional features, was released on June 21, 2016.
+Pac-Man 256 is a 2015 endless runner video game developed by Hipster Whale, 3 Sprockets and Bandai Namco Studios Vancouver, and published by Bandai Namco Entertainment.
+The game is part of the Pac-Man series and is inspired by the original Pac-Man game's infamous Level 256 glitch, as well as Hipster Whale's own game Crossy Road, which previously featured a Pac-Man mode.

+The game was originally released for iOS and Android devices on August 19, 2015 in commendation of Pac-Man's 35th anniversary.
+An enhanced version, Pac-Man 256+, was released for the Apple Arcade subscription service for iOS, macOS and Apple TV.